Table of Contents

 • Demand explicit support for your ecommerce platform, currency, and multi‑store setups.

-• Check that product attributes (brand, category, margin flags) are fully usable in recommendation rules.
+• Check that product attributes (brand, category, margin flags, seasonality, return‑risk tags) are usable in recommendation rules.

 • Verify stock awareness so email blocks don’t feature out‑of‑stock or hidden products.

-• Ask how often feeds sync and what happens when they fail on a weekend.
+• Ask how often feeds sync, what “real time” means operationally, and what happens when a sync fails on a weekend.

 Control vs Automation: How Much “AI” You Actually Want